 Belgian Beer Days Tour – as mentioned previously, a day in Ghent would not be complete without a beer tour by a local.
 Sip your way through several Ghent bars and restaurants while learning the best of Belgian beer tradition and pouring do’s and don’ts.
 Definitely carve a few hours out of your one day in Ghent for this and book in advance.

-So, what to do in Ghent for a day?
-Here is my recommended, self-guided itinerary on how to spend on day in Ghent over 40 to add to your solo Belgium travel.
-It’s a lot in one day, but worth it.
-Enjoy!
+So, what to do in one day in Ghent from Brussels?
+Here is my recommended, self-guided Ghent day trip itinerary to supplement to your solo Belgium travel.
+It’s a lot in one day, but well worth it.

-Want to see more of Ghent?
-Stay overnight.
-I would recommend staying within the historic center for easiest access to the top sights you may have missed.
+Want to spend more than 1 day in Ghent?
+Stay overnight in a Travel Sustainable property in the Ghent city centre for easiest access to the top Ghent attractions you may have missed.

 Let Me Hear From You

-I would love to hear if this post was helpful to you on how to spend one day in Ghent over 40.
+I would love to hear if this post was helpful to you on how to spend one day in Ghent solo over 50.
 Post me your thoughts or questions in the Comments section below.
 Thank you!